-California is a large state with a variety of experiences for visitors.
+California is a large state with a wide variety of experiences for visitors.
 Travelers can have a completely different type of vacation from the northern part of the state to the southern.

 From deserts to beaches to mountains, California has a little something to suit everyone’s interests.
 The state really lends itself to an outdoor vacation.
 Visitors can surf the waves at one of the numerous beaches along the miles of coastline.
 They can ski the slopes at Tahoe or Big Bear.
 If visitors want something a little more glamorous, there’s the Hollywood sign and the Walk of Fame.